-A version of a portable dab rig, recognizable by its vertical design, a straw used as a mouthpiece, and a titanium or quartz tip that is heated up and used to vaporize cannabis concentrate.
-Nectar collectors are used by first heating up the tip with a torch and then using the hot tip to make contact with a concentrate.
+A nectar collector is a type of portable dab rig recognizable by its vertical, straw-like design.
+It includes a straw used as a mouthpiece and a titanium or quartz tip that is heated up and used to vaporize cannabis concentrate.
+Use nectar collectors by first heating up the tip with a torch and then using the hot tip to make contact with a concentrate.
 They are sometimes also called dab straws.

-The rise in popularity of dabbing and cannabis concentrates has consumers looking for the most convenient portable device.
-While there are a multitude of designs for wax and oil pens, many cannabis enthusiasts do not see them as a complete replacement for a dab rig.
-Nectar Collectors are one solution, offering the ability to take a hit similar to a dab rig along with portability and simplicity.
+The rising popularity of dabbing cannabis concentrates has consumers looking for the most convenient portable device.
+While there are many types of wax and oil pens, many cannabis enthusiasts do not see them as a complete replacement for a dab rig.

 Parts of a nectar collector

-- Titanium or quartz tip: similar to a dab nail, this is heated and then used to vaporize dabs
+- Titanium or quartz tip similar to a dab nail that is heated and used to vaporize concentrates

-- Silicon or glass dish: a receptacle for dabs
+- Silicon or glass receptacle for concentrates as you dab

 Originators of the nectar collector

-The original design for the nectar collector came from Jeff Zobell, who, in 2014, forwarded the idea to Kristian Merwin, an experienced glass artist and engineer.
-After playing around with the design for a few months, Kristian finally had a workable device.
+The original design for the nectar collector came from Jeff Zobell who, in 2014, forwarded the idea to Kristian Merwin, an experienced glass artist and engineer.
+After playing around with the design for a few months, Merwin finally had a workable device.
 The cannabis community was introduced to the nectar collector and it has remained a popular way to dab ever since.

 How does a nectar collector work?

-The basics of using a nectar collector dab rig are similar to taking a dab, except you are actively placing the heated tip of your piece on the concentrate instead of using a dabber and placing concentrate on the nail.
+The basics of using a nectar collector are similar to taking a dab, except you are placing the heated tip on the concentrate instead of placing concentrate on a heated dab nail.

-Starting off, you will need a silicon or glass dish to hold your dabs.
+To use a nectar collector, you will need a silicon or glass dish to hold the concentrate as you dab.
 This dish should be right next to you when you're taking your nectar collector dab.
 You'll also need your concentrate of choice, the nectar collector, and a butane torch.

-- Use a torch to heat up the nectar collector titanium tip.
+- Use the torch to heat the tip of the nectar collector.

-- Let the tip cool; 15-30 seconds is a good starting point for nectar collectors, but you will need to do a little testing to get the perfect temperature.
+- Let the tip cool; 15 to 30 seconds is a good starting point for nectar collectors, but you will need to do a little testing to get the perfect temperature.

-- Place your mouth over the straw and inhale while you dip or lightly touch the heated tip to your waiting concentrates.
+- Place your mouth over the straw and inhale while you lightly touch the heated tip to your waiting concentrate.

 Why use a nectar collector

 A chief reason for nectar collectors' popularity is convenience.
-You don't need as many loose parts to take a dab and it often requires less time than your full-on dab rig, nail, and carb cap setup.
-The basic design of a Nectar Collector should reduce waste, too, as it allows you to control exactly how much you are vaporizing.
+You don't need as many loose parts to take a dab and it often requires less time than a full-on dab rig, nail, and carb cap setup.
+The basic design of a nectar collector should reduce waste, too, as it allows you to control exactly how much you are vaporizing.
 Simply pull the tip away from your concentrates when you have had enough.
-The price of a simple nectar collector compares to a glass bong, making it accessible to concentrate enthusiasts and casual cannabis users alike.
+The price of a simple nectar collector compares to a glass bong, making it accessible to concentrate enthusiasts and casual cannabis consumers alike.